tsileo/microblog.pub/docs/developer_guide.md

  - [Poetry](https://python-poetry.org/) is used for dependency management.
  - Most of the code is asynchronous, using [asyncio](https://docs.python.org/3/library/asyncio.html).
- - SQLite3 is the default database.
+ - SQLite3 for data storage

 The server has 3 components: